This topic describes how to create and connect to a DuckDB-based analytical primary instance in the ApsaraDB RDS console.

 Privileged Account

-You can select Configure Now, enter an account and password to create a privileged account.
-You can also select Configure Later to create a privileged account later.
+Select Configure Now, enter an account and password to create a privileged account.
+Or select Configure Later to create a privileged account later.
 For more information about privileged accounts, see Create a privileged account.

-• For subscription instances, we recommend selecting Enable Auto-renewal to prevent business interruptions caused by failing to renew the instance on time.
+For subscription instances, we recommend that you select Enable Auto-renewal to prevent business interruptions that are caused by an expired instance.
 If you purchase by month, the auto-renewal cycle is one month.
 If you purchase by year, the auto-renewal cycle is one year.
 The actual cycle depends on your order.
 You can cancel auto-renewal at any time.
 For more information, see Auto-renewal.

 Go to the Instances page.
 In the top navigation bar, select the region where the instance is located.
 Find the newly created instance based on its Creation Time.